 Benefits of Progeline Cream for Skin

 If you search for information about progeline on the Lucas Meyer Cosmetics website, you’ll find a breakdown of the ingredient's mode of action: reduces progerin synthesis, inhibits MMPs and elastase, increases syndecan, and contracts collagen.
-For progeline’s properties, you’ll see that it’s said to reduce signs of aging (sagging and wrinkles), improve the jawline, and have a remodeling effect.
 Romanowski points out that while the manufacturer of the ingredient produces laboratory data, "I did not find any independent data to support the use of the product."

-If you're looking for scientifically-proven benefits before trying a progeline cream, that may take some time still.
-"Reportedly, the peptide can help reduce signs of aging (wrinkles and sagging skin)," Romanowski explains.
+- Could potentially reduce signs of aging: Guanche says that it does have the effect of making skin appear firmer when applied, but it's difficult to know whether this is an immediate topical effect, or a long-term anti-aging effect, or both.
+However, "Reportedly, the peptide can help reduce signs of aging (wrinkles and sagging skin)," Romanowski explains.
 "They claim it does this by interacting with the skin biochemistry to reduce synthesis of progerin and inhibit enzymes, like elastase, which can break down skin structure proteins.
 Of course, if your cosmetic actually did these things, that would make it an illegal drug."

 If you're now sufficiently confused about the difference between a cosmetic and a drug, here's how to differentiate the two.
 According to the Federal Food, Drug, and Cosmetic Act, cosmetics are "articles intended to be rubbed, poured, sprinkled, or sprayed on, introduced into, or otherwise applied to the human body...for cleansing, beautifying, promoting attractiveness, or altering the appearance."
 As for drugs, those are defined by law as, "articles intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease" and "articles (other than food) intended to affect the structure or any function of the body of man or other animals."